betaflight/betaflight.com/docs/wiki/configurator/ports-tab.md

 ## Serial RX

 Used to set the UART to receive serial data from a receiver.
 This is the most common use of a UART port.
-If you toggle this on, you likely do not need to touch any ohter options for this port
+If you toggle this on, you likely do not need to touch any other options for this port

 ## Telemetry Output